Sophie Kerry

 Great / Notable achievements at Wake Smith:

-Sophie is also an active member of the Wake Smith Charity Board.
+- Sophie is also an active member of our networking group Wake Smith Link, our Charity Board and our Wellbeing Group.

 Recent articles by Sophie Kerry